 Skip to main content

-Last Sunday morning I was pleased to witness an important milestone in Singapore Taoist history.
-More than hundred taoists took their vows to uphold the dignity of our Taoism.
+Last Sunday morning, I was pleased to witness an important milestone in Singaporean Taoist history.
+More than a hundred Taoists took vows to uphold the dignity of our Taoism.

-Two new members from my working group were also participated in the ceremony.
+Two new members from my working group also participated in the ceremony.
 One of them said that the ceremony was very meaningful.
-Another member has an ego to become a qualify taoist priest as soon as possible.
-As a Chinese saying, Tai Shang Yi Fen Zhong, Tai Xia Shi Nian Gong, 台上一分鈡,台下十年功 meaning you may require to be on a stage for just a minute, but you need ten years to prepare yourself up the stage.
-I have encouraged him to learn with a positive mindset and prepare to help others.
+The other member has a strong desire to become a qualified Taoist priest as soon as possible.
+There's a Chinese saying, 台上一分鐘,台下十年功, which means you may only need a minute on the stage, but it takes ten years of preparation.
+I encouraged him to approach learning with a positive mindset and prepare to help others.

 Comments